KhronosGroup/glTF-Blender-Exporter/docs/developer.md

 #### gltf2_filter.py

 The purpose of this module is to filter and gather all Blender objects, which need to be exported depending on the settings.
-Furthermore, in some cases, meshes need to be converted depending on its setting and this also happend suring the filter process.
+Furthermore, in some cases, meshes need to be converted depending on its setting and this also happens during the filtering process.

 #### gltf2_generate.py

 In this module, the main glTF 2.0 scene is generated.
-All top level elements of a glTF 2.0 are gathered and stored in th JSON structure.
+All top level elements of a glTF 2.0 file are gathered and stored in the JSON structure.

 #### gltf2_get.py